Lease review

 • Unilateral rent increases

 Watch for clauses that let the landlord raise rent during the term with short notice.
+A fixed rent for the lease term is the safer standard.

 • Tenant pays all repairs